lorenzofox3/lorenzofox/posts/html-streaming-part-2/index.md

 }
 ```

 The ``_render`` function is now synchronous and takes the stream controller as a parameter.
-We now enqueue the chunks when they are ready and no longer yield anything except Promises.
+We enqueue the chunks when they are ready and no longer yield anything except Promises.
 This has the effect of pausing the routine while waiting for the caller to resume the execution once the asynchronous value is available.

 The caller is the ReadableStream itself, and there is no need to pass through an async generator that was creating a lot of useless Promises: